 So, you’ve decided to convert your kitchen into a functional kitchen layout.
 This is an exciting prospect as there are many advantages to remodeling your kitchen, but first, you need to decide how you want to design it.
 In this blog post, we will discuss the pros and cons of a one-wall kitchen layout and give you some great inspiration to help you design your own!

-Some of the more common kitchen layouts include:
+List of common kitchen layouts include:

 - L-Shaped Kitchen Layout Design